konsumer/zerostomp-ideas/README.md

 * put patch/gpio controller in pd directly with [rpi-gpio](http://nyu-waverlylabs.org/rpi-gpio/)?
 * get purr-data running so it has all the nice fresh extensions
 * Use `/boot/startup.sh` method (used in dev) to fast-boot into pd.
+* Update [pdpi](https://github.com/konsumer/pdpi) to use all this stuff, so this repo can be much simpler.

 ## software